 Witnessing her granny’s deteriorating health, The Joy Club’s founder, Hannah Thomson, was struck by how – as a society – we are not doing enough to support people in later life.
 Right now, we treat age-related illness only once it takes hold, often extending life expectancy at the expense of quality of life.

 Instead, we should be focusing on keeping people well for as long as possible, and ensuring that everyone can enjoy an active retirement.
-Sadly, budget is often a huge barrier to us remaining active and independent in our later years, meaning that a healthy lifestyle may seem like a luxury we can’t afford.
+Sadly, budget is often a huge barrier to us remaining active in our later years, meaning that a healthy lifestyle may seem like a luxury we can’t afford.

 That’s why Hannah created The Joy Club – a membership site that supports members to afford a more active retirement.
 Members gain access to a wide variety of activities that support their physical and mental wellbeing – all at a deep discount (and sometimes even for free!) – meaning that a limited budget won’t get in the way of enjoying your retirement.